KastnerRG/Read_the_docs/docs/project3.rst

 2) Materials
 -----------

-The files neccessary for this project can be got from `here <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/DFT.zip?raw=true>`_
+The files necessary for this project can be found `here <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/DFT.zip?raw=true>`_

-You can find the following files in the zip file.
-These are divided into five folders, dft_8_precomputed, dft_32_precomputed, dft_256_precomputed, dft_1024_precomputed, and Demo.
+You can find the following files in the zip file: they are divided into five folders, dft_8_precomputed, dft_32_precomputed, dft_256_precomputed, dft_1024_precomputed, and Demo.
 Each of the first four folders has its own testbench, out.gold.dat file, and coefficients.h file.

 Each dft_xx_precomputed folder contains following files:

-* dft.cpp -the baseline implementation for the dft function.
+* dft.cpp - the baseline implementation for the dft function.

-* dft.h -header file
+* dft.h - header file

-* dft_test.cpp -test bench
+* dft_test.cpp - test bench

-* coefficientsX.h -a file containing the values of corresponding to one sine/cosine period sampled based upon the DFT points.
+* coefficientsX.h - a file containing the values of corresponding to one sine/cosine period sampled based upon the DFT points.
 For example, an 8 point DFT has 8 samples across both the sine and cosine function evenly spaced across one period.
 This is equivalent to dividing one rotation in the complex plane equally by the number of points in the DFT.

-* out.gold.dat -"Golden” output.
+* out.gold.dat - "Golden” output.
 The testbench (dft_test.cpp) generates a sample input and calls the function dft in dft.cpp with that sample input.
 This output of the function is compared to the expected output.
 This will indicate PASS or FAIL.
-If it fails, then the code iFolder Demo: dft.bit | dft.tcl | project3_host.ipynbn dft is incorrect.
+If it fails, then the code in the folder Demo: dft.bit | dft.tcl | project3_host.ipynbn dft is incorrect.
 There are four different versions of depending on the DFT size and way in which the DFT coefficients were generated.

 * script.tcl and directives.tcl file to create the project